nonplayer/hammercrawl/hc_core_player_3_rules.md

 1. Your XP total resets to Zero.
 Any accrued XP over the amount needed to level up is erased.
 2. Your level increases by 1, to a maximum of 15.
-3. You gain an additional Hit Die based on your class.
-4. Reroll ALL of your Hit Dice, and apply your CON Mod to the total.
-Your con mod only applies *once*, regardless of how many dice you are rolling.
-The total becomes your new maximum Hit Points.
-If the total is less than your previous HP total, your new HP total is instead equal to the previous amount +1.
+3. Increase your maximum hit points by 1.
+If your Death Save bonus increases this level, your maximum Hit Points also increase the same.
-5. Acquire any new abilities as specific by your Class.
+4. Acquire any new abilities as specific by your Class.
-6. Take note of any increases to your Saves.
+5. Take note of any increases to your Saves.

 ## Healing (ref)